PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 * Across the top are sub menu options.
 You can scroll through them using the arrow keys (:kbd:`←` and :kbd:`→`) and then hit :kbd:`Enter` to learn more.
 * There’s a description of your wealth on the left.
-We don’t know yet as we need a noble with skillz.
+We can get more accurate details with a skilled bookeeper.
 * There are food store stats, but those question marks indicate we really aren’t that sure how much food or drink we’ve got.
 The bookkeeper should turn these figures accurate fairly soon.